top of page

 amazon-best-seller.png

-I'm incredibly grateful for the encouragement, positive reviews, and the online orders that allowed my book to reach number 1 in Amazon's "Bird Care" category!
+I'm incredibly grateful to my readers for the encouragement, positive reviews, and the online orders that allowed my book to reach number 1 in Amazon's "Bird Care" category!

 Feathers on the Frontier is now available for purchase in both paperback and e-book.